 RP-OGC-005: Employment of Current and Former U.S. Government Employees

-The Company complies with laws and regulations concerning the employment of current and former U.S. government employees.
+The Company complies with laws and regulations concerning the employment of current and former U.S. government employees, including restrictions on employment discussions with certain personnel.
 A legal review is conducted to avoid any conflict of interest in connection with the employment of current or former U.S. government personnel.
 The legal review determines whether a candidate for employment who is a current or former government employee may be hired by the Company, and, if so, whether any conflict of interest restrictions under various laws and regulations would apply to the job applicant.
-Similar reviews are conducted for job applicants who are current or former employees of governments other than the U.S. pursuant to our 261-RP policy, which is also summarized in this listing.
+Similar reviews are conducted for job applicants who are current or former employees of governments other than the U.S.

 RP-OGC-006: Reporting Political Contribution, Fees, and Commissions Involving Foreign Sales of Defense Articles / Services under ITAR part 130

 Raytheon shall comply with all reporting requirements under ITAR 22 CFR Part 130.
 Such regulations require that a report be submitted to the U.S. Department of State when Raytheon: